ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 > Irrespective any interview or Object orient discussion, you might have come across this question.
 > What is the difference between function and a method?
+> Why multiple inheritance is not allowed in JAVA?